jonasjohansson/11.igem.se/pages/wiki/project/results.md

 tags: wiki
 ---

-To translate our idea into results, we characterized every biobrick as listed in [Basic & Composite](https://www.notion.so/ad4a787e-b1c6-4c63-823c-96f13cb4a04a) and described in [Design](https://www.notion.so/f4c539ce-3452-45f2-80bb-8dc169a7f65f).
+To translate our idea into results, we characterized every BioBrick as listed in [Basic & Composite](https://www.notion.so/ad4a787e-b1c6-4c63-823c-96f13cb4a04a) and described in [Design](https://www.notion.so/f4c539ce-3452-45f2-80bb-8dc169a7f65f).
 All of the bricks were transformed into TOP10 cells and tested for the following parameters:

 -   Growth curve/Toxicity of the constructs
 -   Fluorescent fingerprint using spectrophotometry and flow cytometry
--   Protein expression using Western Blot
+-   Protein expression using western blot

 Here, you can find the most important findings for each BioBrick, and we urge you to follow the links found after each section for in-depth analysis.